Fall 2024 Convocations

 Academic Policy

-ALL full-time students who attend Centre for the entire academic year have the option to earn a total of 12 convocation credits.
+ALL full-time students who attend Centre for the entire academic year can earn a total of 12 convocation credits.
 Students who fulfill the requirement have one hour of ‘A’ figured into their grade point average and noted on their transcript.
-Students who fail to accumulate 12 convocation credits will have no consequence.
+There will be no penalty if students do not attend convocations, although some faculty may assign them as part of their curriculum.
 Students who are not enrolled on a full-time basis for the full academic year still may complete the requirement by accumulating 12 credits.
 (NOTE: Convocation credits are not credit hours and do not count toward the 110 credit hours necessary for graduation.)

 Convocation Expectations